syarul/keet/README.md

 Take a look inside [sample](https://github.com/syarul/keet/tree/master/sample) for a quick start using  Keet.js

 ## Version history
+- 1.0.0 Fix array observable not correctly handling data, add Array.prototype.assign for custom array assignment which is observeable
 - 0.9.1 Fix issue on declaring keet with link prototype
 - 0.9.0 Remove log/debug, test coverage now at 100%
 - 0.8.2 Remove some discrepancies, fixed observables, more test